witnesschain-com/setup-rollup/migration.md

 ### Migration of rollup node from archive to full node

-Rollups can reduce storage cost by changing rollup node type.
-An `archive` node stores the full history of state changes along with at each block.
-In contrast, a full node stores state of blockchain only for the recent 128 blocks.
+Rollup node operators can reduce storage cost by changing the type of rollup node.
+An `archive` node stores the full state history for each block since genesis block.
+In contrast, a full node stores the state only for the recent 128 blocks.
 Therefore, moving from `archive` node to `full` node will significantly reduces the storage needs for running rollup nodes.

 To migrate the rollup node from `archive` node to `full` node, take the following steps: